If you are looking to give your bedroom a fresh update that could also improve other parts of your life, consider the art of feng shui.

 What is the best placement for mirrors?

-There are different schools of thought and rules regarding mirrors, but it’s widely believed that they don’t belong in a bedroom.
-That’s because they double the amount of energy activity, which could be overwhelming and distracting for sleep.
+There are different schools of thought and rules regarding mirrors, but it is widely believed that they do not belong in a bedroom.
+The reason is that they double the amount of energy activity, which could be overwhelming and distracting for sleep.

 You should first analyze how bedroom mirrors, in general, make you feel.
 Some people may not be bothered by them, while others find them off-putting.

 If you notice mirrors give you negative energy, then you should avoid them completely.
 Sometimes, though, mirrors are in non-removable spots, such as the closest door.
 If that is the case, consider covering up the space or making sure your closet is clean and organized.

 For those who are fine with putting a mirror in your room, you need to be tactful about where you place it.
 One area a mirror should not be is above the bed.
 The object’s weight could subconsciously leave you feeling unsafe, especially for those who live in areas prone to earthquakes, tornadoes, or hurricanes.